liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/04-creating-modules-with-blade-cli.markdown

     blade samples

 Awesome!
-Now you know the basics on creating Liferay module projects with Blade CLI.
+Now you know the basics on creating Liferay projects with Blade CLI.